 27 CEREMONIAL LEAVE

-27.1 An Employee who is required by Aboriginal or Torres Strait Islander tradition to be absent from work for traditional ceremonial purposes, including but not limited to Sad News, Sorry Business, will be entitled to up to 10 working days’ paid leave in any one year, with the approval of Lifeblood.
+27.1 An Employee who is required by Aboriginal or Torres Strait Islander tradition to be absent from work for traditional ceremonial purposes, including but not limited to Sad News, Sorry Business, will be entitled to 10 working days’ paid leave in any one year, with the approval of Lifeblood.
 Lifeblood will not unreasonably withhold its approval.

 Notice